Lythrum salicaria L.

 What can you do to help?

-Report sightings of these plants to the Early Detection and Rapid Response Programme (EDRR) at SANBI.
-We will need to know its locality (the exact locality, supply any landmarks or GPS information if possible).
+Report sightings of these plants to the Invasive Species Programme at SANBI.
+We will need to know its locality (the exact locality, supply a photograph any landmarks or GPS information if possible).

 - Henderson, L. 2001.
 Alien weeds and invasive plants.
 Plant.
 Protection Research Institute Handbook No. 12.
 Agricultural Research Council, Pretoria